 Back to Chicago.

 The Loop owned that town.

 You could see black Loop t-shirts with the Loop's white logo etched on them, everywhere.
 The station seemed to be on in cabs, in cars, in restaurants.
-I worked with legends--Sky, of course, Steve Dahl, Mitch Michaels.
+I worked with legends-- Steve Dahl and Mitch Michaels to name two.
 Those names may not resonate with you but they were big time in Chicago.